 Footnote 4: This law only applies to pair and individual events — see Law 86B for team events.

 Law 16 — Authorized and Unauthorized Information

 There are changes to the wording as well as reorganization of this Law.
 A good example is that the sections labeled Extraneous Information from Other Sources and Information from Withdrawn Calls and Plays have been interchanged — the latter now precedes the former.
+Note: This means Laws 16C and 16D have been swapped.
 This makes sense as “Extraneoous Information from Other Sources” implies the section concludes the Law, which it doesn't.

 Law 16A — Players' Use of Information

 Law 16A(3) and 16A(4) have been deleted, probably being considered redundant.
 Here they for reference:

 - No player may base a call or play on other information (such information being designated extraneous).

 - If there is a violation of this law causing damage, the Director adjusts the score in accordance with Law 12C.